 - Immediately descend towards Tabo, if symptoms increase.

-For more information on Acute Mountain Sickness and all above acclimatization tips, please refer the following link at least once: Acute Mountain Sickness and Importance of Acclimatization
+For more information on Acute Mountain Sickness and all above acclimatization tips, please refer the following link at least once Acute Mountain Sickness and Importance of Acclimatization

 Hence, it is advised that you carry cash from Manali.
-I guess you should carry enough cash with you on trans Himalayan trip because ATMs at these limited places can run out of money or become un-operational at any day or time.
+I guess you should carry enough cash with you on the trans-Himalayan trip because ATMs at these limited places can run out of money or become un-operational at any day or time.